AP source: Deshaun Watson changes mind, joining Browns

 Watson decided to waive his no-trade clause and the controversial QB accepted a trade to Cleveland after previously rejecting the team, a person familiar with the decision told The Associated Press on Friday.

-Watson, who didn’t play last season for Houston, had informed the Browns on Thursday that he wasn’t coming.
+Watson, who didn’t play last season for Houston due to legal problems, had informed the Browns on Thursday that he wasn’t coming.
 However, he had a change of heart and called the team Friday, said the person who spoke on condition of anonymity because the team has not announced the imminent trade.

 The Browns are paying a hefty price for Watson, sending the Texans three first-round draft picks, a third-rounder and one in the fifth for the 26-year-old.

-Watson posted a photo on Instagram of him wearing a No. 4 Browns jersey and wrote: “Cleveland, LETSSSS GOOOO!! #DawgPound Ready To Work!”

-Watson will be joining a Cleveland team with plenty of talent, but one that underachieved last season and has been in search of a franchise quarterback for years.
+Watson will be joining a Cleveland team with plenty of talent, but one that has been in search of a franchise quarterback for years.
 The three-time Pro Bowler became a target of the Browns after a grand jury declined to indict him on sexual misconduct claims made by 22 women.

-Watson is still dealing with civil lawsuits from the women, massage therapists who accused him of assault and harassment.
-He’s also facing a likely suspension by the NFL for violating the league’s personal conduct policy.

 His arrival in Cleveland will likely be met with a backlash by some fans, but the Browns are comfortable with his character after doing their own investigation.